Scholarly or Creative Projects

 You are strongly encouraged to apply for external (non-Dickinson) funding for all R&D projects.
 Please contact the Corporate, Foundation and Government Support Office for more information.

 How are these projects supported?: R&D usually supports scholarly or creative projects by funding expenses incurred for such things as travel to research sites, consumable materials for science labs and art studios, library user fees, and photocopying.
 The maximum allowable expenses for any one scholarly or creative project is $1,500 per semester and $3,000 for summer projects.
-Funding for up to two (2) semesters for a single project may be applied for in a single proposal.

 Please be sure to check for application deadlines (click on "Deadlines" menu button) .